mikalv/msgr/docs/matrix_irc_bridge_blueprint.md

 4. Publish ack envelopes once updates are persisted so the daemon can advance its state cursors and free memory.

+### WhatsApp
+1. Establish a WhatsApp Web multi-device session using the stored pairing blob.
+If the session is missing or expired, request a new QR code and surface it through the `link_account` RPC.
+2. Sync chat history via WhatsApp's history sync and patch deltas while streaming real-time events over the WebSocket connection.
+3. Relay outbound Msgr messages with `sendMessage` frames, respecting per-device rate limits and ephemeral setting requirements (disappearing messages stay opt-in).
+4. Publish acknowledgement envelopes once events are applied so the daemon can release processed update IDs.

 ## Failure Handling
 - Matrix sync token persistence stored per channel to resume after restarts.
 - IRC reconnection with exponential backoff and channel rejoin tracking.